kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Methods

 \section{Methods}

-\paragraph{Datasets} We use four datasets for our experiments: VoxPopuli \citep{wang-etal-2021-voxpopuli}, LibriSpeech \citep{panayotov2015librispeech}, CommonVoice \citep{ardila2019commonvoice}, and RixVox \citep{rekathati2023rixvox}.
+\paragraph{Datasets} We use four datasets for our experiments: VoxPopuli \citep{wang-etal-2021-voxpopuli}, LibriSpeech \citep{panayotov2015librispeech}, CommonVoice \citep{ardila-etal-2020-common} and RixVox \citep{rekathati2023rixvox}.
 LibriSpeech is an English-spoken dataset and RixVox is a Swedish dataset.
 For VoxPopuli we use the English portion of the dataset, and for CommonVoice we use the Dutch portion of version 18.0.

 \paragraph{Models} We perform all experiments on OpenAI's Whisper speech model \citep{radford2023whisper}.
 To assess the effect of $k$NN on different model sizes and to find the optimal settings, we run a hyperparameter search on the VoxPopuli dataset using the Whisper tiny, medium, and large-v3 models.
 For the remainder of the datasets, we only tune $\lambda$ on Whisper large-v3.
 We used the FAISS library \citep{johnson2021faiss} to build the datastores.
+We used the IVFPQ index with 2048 centroids, code size 64, and 32 probes or partitions.

 \paragraph{Tuning the $k$NN Hyperparameters} For our choice of hyperparameters, we follow the setup by \citet{martins2023empiricalkNN} for $\lambda$, $T$, and $k$.
 Thus: $\lambda \in \{0.3, 0.4, 0.5, 0.6\}$, \( T \in \{1,10,100\}\), and $k \in \{4,8,16\}$.
 For the three different model sizes and the VoxPopuli dataset, we tune on the full range of these parameters.
 For the remaining datasets, we choose the $T$ and $k$ found to be optimal for Whisper large-v3 and only tune $\lambda$.
 The results are based on the best hyperparameter configuration for each dataset and model combination described above.
 Any ties are broken at random.